object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 Making packages installable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order for the :ref:`import statement <python:import>` to work,
+In order for the :ref:`import statement <python:import>` to work, Python needs
-Python needs to know about the package being imported.
+to know that the package being imported exists, and where to find it.
 This is
-achieved by installing the package.
-In order to make a package
+achieved by *installing* the package.
+In order to make a package installable, we
-installable, we need to provide Python with a bit more information
+need to provide Python with a bit more information about it.
+This
-about the package.
-This information is contained in a Python module
-which must be called `setup.py`.
-This file isn't part of the package
+information is contained in a Python module which must be called `setup.py`.
-and does not go in the package folder.
-Instead, it should be placed in
+This file isn't part of the package and does not go in the package folder.
-the top-level folder of your git repository, so that the Python
+Instead, it should be placed in the top-level folder of your git repository, so
-package installer will be able to find it.
+that the Python package installer will be able to find it.

 At the very least, `setup.py` should contain the following: